dumriketupanya/Customer-Segmentation/README.md

 ## Dive into Data Analysis and Segmentation
 Explore data analysis and segmentation on your own!\
-The raw data is provided in [file name].\
+The raw data is provided in: [Surveyed Data Excel File](https://github.com/dumriketupanya/Customer-Segmentation/blob/main/Surveyed_data.xlsx)
+\
-For more details, check out the summary report [file name].
+For more details, check this: [Customer Segmentation Analysis Report](https://github.com/dumriketupanya/Customer-Segmentation/blob/main/Customer_Segmentation_Analysis_Report.pdf)